 In the new biobank information letter template (version dated November 2018), sections on data processing which previously appeared in different places in the letter have been brought together under point 3, item 7.
 All possible data sources to which the human biological material can be linked in the future are now described here.

-Under point 7, the section on the transfer of data to countries outside the EU is important as this is expected to become possible in the future.
+Under point 7, the section on the transfer of data to countries outside the EU is important when this is expected to be a possibility in the future.

 The information under point 11 (confidentiality of data and human biological material) has been rephrased and supplemented in order to comply with the GDPR.

 The structure of the letter has been somewhat amended, as a result of which old and new numbers may no longer correspond.
-See Connect > TCBio for more information on the changes and a comparison between the new version and the version dated February 2015.
+See TCBio website for more information on the changes and a comparison between the new version and the version dated February 2015.

 Which information has been removed?